 What to Do With Corn Kernels

 There are plenty of ways to use those kernels once you've cut them!
-The most obvious are things like Classic Corn Chowder and sweet corn fritters.
+The most obvious are things like Classic Corn Chowder, cornbread, and sweet corn fritters.
 We're also a fan of using them in baked goods and taking advantage of how sweet sweet corn can be.
 Try a sweet corn cake or fresh corn pancakes.